bibarsnakhesh/COMM-618/assignment3.md

 <img src="https://raw.githubusercontent.com/bibarsnakhesh/COMM-618/main/Trump%20Campaign%20Spending%20in%20Trump%20Businesses.png">

-Trump Ice LLC, the former president’s water bottle company received $1700 of disbursements from his political campaign.
-The purpose of these payments was listed as office supplies according to the FEC’s receipts.
+Trump Ice LLC, the former president’s water bottle company received $1700 of disbursements from his political campaign during this time.
+The purpose of these payments was listed as "Office Supplies" according to the FEC’s receipts.

 Other purposes of disbursements included lodging, travel, and catering services.